What will I learn?

 The programme is built on a strong research foundation in the thematic area of digital business.
 Our students are taught by internationally recognised researchers and also engage directly with the technology companies that have made Dublin the Digital Hub of Europe.
 We provide transformational and varied learning opportunities for our students.
 The learning environment is designed to be both nurturing and challenging and to provide students with richly varied learning experiences.
 In this way, we seek to cultivate informed, insightful, agile and critical thinkers and doers.
 The programme is unique in the sense that it is targeted at both young graduates and experienced managers or professionals.
 This means that students experience a diverse environment (age, gender, nationality, background) both within their class and between the full-time and part-time classes (the nature of the learning environment for students).

 The programme combines lecture, seminar, group and individual work.
 Case-based teaching and problem-based learning are used extensively across modules.
-Students may also apply to complete an optional minor thesis should they so wish.
+Students may also apply to complete an optional independent should they so wish.
 Continuous assessment includes both individual and group work, and both formative and summative assessment.
 Learning outcomes are assessed in a variety of ways across modules (examination, term papers, reports, group work, presentation) and assessment strategies are weighted accordingly.
 Learning outcomes are broadly classified as being knowledge-oriented, skill-oriented and/or attitudinal in nature (key approaches to teaching, learning and assessment).

 On successful completion of the programme students should be able to: